Richard Adolf Zsigmondy: Early years

 Zsigmondy was born in Vienna, Austrian Empire, to a Hungarian gentry family.
 His mother Irma Szakmáry, a poet born in Martonvásár, and his father, Adolf Zsigmondy Sr., a scientist from Pressburg (Pozsony, today's Bratislava) who invented several surgical instruments for use in dentistry.
 Zsigmondy family members were Lutherans.
 They originated from Johannes (János) Sigmondi (1686–1746, Bártfa, Kingdom of Hungary) and included teachers, priests and Hungarian freedom-fighters.
 Richard was raised by his mother after his father's early death in 1880, and received a comprehensive education.
 He enjoyed hobbies such as climbing and mountaineering with his siblings.
 His elder brothers, Otto (a dentist) and Emil (a physician), were well-known mountain climbers; his younger brother, Karl Zsigmondy, became a notable mathematician in Vienna.
 In high school, Richard developed an interest in natural science, especially in chemistry and physics, and experimented in his home laboratory.

-He began his academic career at the University of Vienna Medical Faculty, but soon moved to the Technical University of Vienna, and later to the University of Munich, to study chemistry under Wilhelm von Miller (1848–1899).
-In Munich, he conducted research on indene and received his PhD from the University of Erlangen in 1889.
+He began his academic career at the University of Vienna Medical Faculty, but soon moved to the Technical University of Vienna, and later to the Ludwig-Maximilians-Universität München, to study chemistry under Wilhelm von Miller (1848–1899).
+At the Ludwig-Maximilians-Universität München, he conducted research on indene and received his PhD from the University of Erlangen in 1889.

 Career

-In 1885 Zsigmondy published his very first article as a joint publication with his Viennese professor Rudolf Benedikt on a method of determining glycerin.
+In 1885, Zsigmondy published his very first article as a joint publication with his Viennese professor Rudolf Benedikt on a method of determining glycerin.
 His 1887 article Neue Lüster und Farben auf Glas (about colours on glass) marked the beginning of a research area on which he would work for another 30 years.
-Zsigmondy left organic chemistry to join the physics group of August Kundt at the University of Berlin.
+Zsigmondy left organic chemistry to join the physics group of August Kundt at the Friedrich Wilhelm University of Berlin.

-In July 1892 Zsigmondy held a colloquium at Graz University of Technology assessed among others by Albert von Ettingshausen and Friedrich Emich in order to qualify as assistant professor.
+In July 1892, Zsigmondy held a colloquium at Graz University of Technology assessed among others by Albert von Ettingshausen and Friedrich Emich in order to qualify as assistant professor.
 There he also completed his habilitation in 1893.
 Because of his knowledge about glass and its colouring, in 1897 the Schott Glass factory offered him a job which he accepted.
 He invented the Jenaer Milchglas and conducted some research on the red Ruby glass.
 Lecturing activities in Graz were documented until 1899.

 Zsigmondy left Schott Glass in 1900, but remained in Jena as private lecturer to conduct his research.
 Together with the optical instrument manufacturer Zeiss, he developed the slit ultramicroscope.
 His scientific career continued in 1908 at the University of Göttingen, where he stayed for the rest of his professional career as professor of inorganic chemistry.
 In 1925, Zsigmondy received the Nobel Prize for Chemistry for his work on colloids and the methods he used, such as the ultramicroscope upon which based his investigation on the Purple of Cassius.

 Before Zsigmondy finished his PhD thesis in organic chemistry, he published research on colouring glass with silver salts and dissolved silver particles, which he recovered by dissolving the glass in hydrofluoric acid.